-Rowan Curnow is not exactly a stranger.
-Not quite a gentleman either, class disparity once kept him from courting Elizabeth . . . even if it didn’t keep him from kissing her.
+But Rowan Curnow is not exactly a stranger.
+He’s not quite a gentleman either.
+Class disparity once kept him from courting Elizabeth . . . even if it didn’t keep him from kissing her.

-The couple elude their pursuers and reach Bastian Point, Elizabeth’s future inheritance and the one place she calls home.
-But in the very act of spiriting her to safety, Rowan has jeopardized Elizabeth’s inheritance---if her Grandfather ever learns she spent the night, however innocently, in the company of a man.
+The couple elude their pursuers and reach Bastion Point, Elizabeth’s future inheritance and the one place she calls home.
+But in the very act of spiriting her to safety, Rowan has jeopardized Elizabeth’s inheritance—if her grandfather ever learns she spent the night, however innocently, in the company of a man.

-When smugglers unite the pair in a reckless, flirtatious alliance---an alliance that challenges the social norms that Elizabeth has been raised to revere and rattles Rowan’s fledgling faith in God---Elizabeth must choose between the obedience of a child and the desires of a woman: whether to cling to the safety of her family home or follow the man she loves.
+When smugglers unite the pair in a reckless, flirtatious alliance—an alliance that both challenges the social norms Elizabeth has been raised to revere and rattles Rowan’s fledgling faith in God.
+Elizabeth must choose between the obedience of a child and the desires of a woman: cling to the safety of her home or follow the man she loves.

 |Contributor||Laurie Alice Eakes|

 “Eakes has a charming way of making her novels come to life without being over the top,” writes Romantic Times of bestselling, award-winning author Laurie Alice Eakes.
 Since she lay in bed as a child telling herself stories, she has fulfilled her dream of becoming a published author, with a degree in English and French from Asbury University and a master’s degree in writing fiction from Seton Hill University contributing to her career path.
 Now she has nearly two dozen books in print.